 On New Year's Day of 2011, Zen in Iceland – Night Pasture had 85 members in total according to the National Registry.
 About 30 members from within that group have received lay ordination from Kwong-roshi, and many more have practiced within the organization throughout the years.

 The religious practice of Zen Buddhism is called zazen in Japanese, which means seated meditation, and Zen in Iceland – Night Pasture offers daily zazen practice on every day of the week except for Sundays, to all of its members and to anyone who wishes to participate.
-The organization also offers Dharma talks, study groups, zazen instruction and workshops to the general public.
-The abbot and teacher of Zen in Iceland – Night Pasture, Zen master Jakusho Kwong-roshi, visits Iceland every year to guide and instruct his students and to lead an intensive retreat of a few days, during which students practice continuously and in silence from early morning until night.
+The organization also offers Dharma talks, study groups and workshops to the general public.
+Previously the abbot and teacher of Zen in Iceland – Night Pasture, Zen master Jakusho Kwong-roshi, visited Iceland every year to guide and instruct his students and to lead an intensive retreat of a few days, during which students practiced continuously and in silence from early morning until night.
 Roshi (Jp. "old teacher") has also given numerous public talks during his visits to Iceland over the period 25 years since he began his teaching tours.
+The current teachers of Zen in Iceland - Night Pasture are Ástvaldur Zenki and Helga Kimyo.
+Additionally Ástvaldur Zenki carries out the tasks of the abbot of the Zen in Iceland - Night Pasture.

 Each and all is welcome to participate in the practice offered by Zen in Iceland – Night Pasture, no matter his or her religious background or creed.
 Those who wish to become members of the organization are welcome to do so.

 The religious practice of Zen Buddhism is called zazen in Japanese, which means seated meditation, and Zen in Iceland – Night Pasture offers daily zazen practice on every day of the week except for Sundays, to all of its members and to anyone who wishes to participate.
-The organization also offers Dharma talks, study groups, zazen instruction and workshops to the general public.
-The abbot and teacher of Zen in Iceland – Night Pasture, Zen master Jakusho Kwong-roshi, visits Iceland every year to guide and instruct his students and to lead an intensive retreat of a few days, during which students practice continuously and in silence from early morning until night.
+The organization also offers Dharma talks, study groups and workshops to the general public.
+Previously the abbot and teacher of Zen in Iceland – Night Pasture, Zen master Jakusho Kwong-roshi, visited Iceland every year to guide and instruct his students and to lead an intensive retreat of a few days, during which students practiced continuously and in silence from early morning until night.
 Roshi (Jp. "old teacher") has also given numerous public talks during his visits to Iceland over the period 25 years since he began his teaching tours.
+The current teachers of Zen in Iceland - Night Pasture are Ástvaldur Zenki and Helga Kimyo.
+Additionally Ástvaldur Zenki carries out the tasks of the abbot of the Zen in Iceland - Night Pasture.

 Each and all is welcome to participate in the practice offered by Zen in Iceland – Night Pasture, no matter his or her religious background or creed.
 Those who wish to become members of the organization are welcome to do so.